simphotonics/simulated_annealing/README.md

 ## Examples

+Further examples on how to define and use a:
+- [search space],
+- [annealing schedule],
-Further examples on how  can be found in the folder [example].
+- annealing system and logging [simulator], can be found in the folder [example].

 ## Features and bugs